Beginner Airbrush Guides

 How needles get bent:

-Dropping the airbrush tip-down
+- Dropping the airbrush tip-down onto a hard surface

-Wiping the needle tip sideways
+- Wiping the needle tip sideways rather than rotating it against a cloth

 2. Understanding Compressor PSI